Course Outline

 Format:

 Individual submission of selection criteria with plagiarism check (week 5).
-Research ethics and integrity scenarios will be responded to in class (week 13).
+Research and professional integrity and ethics scenarios and short answer questions will be responded to in class (week 12).
 Further details and updates will be provided on the course Canvas site.

 Criteria: